orientechnologies/orientdb-docs/Unix-Service.md

 WantedBy=multi-user.target

 [Service]
-Type=forking
+User=ORIENTDB_USER
+Group=ORIENTDB_GROUP
-ExecStart=$ORIENTDB_HOME/bin/orientdb.sh start
+ExecStart=$ORIENTDB_HOME/bin/server.sh start
-ExecStop=$ORIENTDB_HOME/bin/orientdb.sh stop
-ExecStatus=$ORIENTDB_HOME/bin/orientdb.sh status

 </pre>

+Set the right user and group.
 You may want to use the absolute path instead of the environmental variable `$ORIENTDB_HOME`.
 Once this file is saved, you can start and stop the OrientDB server using the `systemctl` command:

 <pre>
 # <code class="lang-sh userinput">systemctl start orientdb.service</code>